 GeneCards Summary for KLK14 Gene

-KLK14 (Kallikrein-Related Peptidase 14) is a Protein Coding gene.
-Among its related pathways are Collagen biosynthesis and modifying enzymes and Collagen biosynthesis and modifying enzymes.
-GO annotations related to this gene include serine-type endopeptidase activity.
-An important paralog of this gene is KLK12.
+KLK14 (Kallikrein Related Peptidase 14) is a Protein Coding gene.
+Diseases associated with KLK14 include Netherton Syndrome and Breast Cancer.
+Among its related pathways are Collagen chain trimerization and Keratinization.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity.
+An important paralog of this gene is KLK5.